-Liam Hendriks to Receive the Jimmy V Award
+Liam Hendriks to receive the Jimmy V Award

 In a lackluster season for the White Sox overall, Hendriks’ story and subsequent return have been a bright spot.
 He’s currently on the injured list with elbow inflammation and is not expected back until after the All-Star break, but has been around the team regularly.

 The White Sox community, along with all of the baseball world, has rallied around Hendriks throughout the season.
-Over $100,000 was raised in the team’s “Close Out Cancer” t-shirt campaign, in which they partnered with the Lymphoma Research Foundation to provide funds to lymphoma patients.
+More than $100,000 was raised in the team’s “Close Out Cancer” T-shirt campaign, in which they partnered with the Lymphoma Research Foundation to provide funds to lymphoma patients.

-The Jimmy V Award is named in honor of Jimmy Valvano, most known for coaching the 1983 NCAA National Champion North Carolina State University men’s basketball team.
-He was diagnosed with metastatic adenocarcinoma, which took his life in 1993, after an iconic speech at the 1993 ESPY Awards, the first in the history of the event.
+The Jimmy V Award is named in honor of Jimmy Valvano, most known for coaching the 1983 NCAA National Champion North Carolina State University men’s basketball team that upset the heavily-favored University of Houston.
+Valvano was diagnosed with metastatic adenocarcinoma, which took his life in 1993, but only after he delivered an iconic speech at the 1993 ESPY Awards — the very first ESPYs.

 Loading comments...